Ojoiyabode/LITA-PROJECT-SALES-PERFORMANCE-ANALYSIS/README.md

 ## PROJECT OBJECTIVE
 ---
-- The analyze the sales performance of the retail store by uncovering key insights such as - Top-selling products - Regional performance - Monthly sales trend - Average saes per product and total revenue by region using Excel and SQL server environment.
+- To analyze the sales performance of the retail store by uncovering key insights such as - Top-selling products - Regional performance - Monthly sales trend - Average saes per product and total revenue by region using Excel and SQL server environment.
-- Create interractive Dashboards that highlight these findings using Excel and PowerBi.
+- Create interactive Dashboards that highlight these findings using Excel and PowerBi.

 ## DATA SOURCE
 The data used was gotten from the tutors of Ladies in Tech program for exploration and analysis as a prerequisite for the certification.